Auckland water restrictions relaxed for business, but household ban on outdoor use stays in place

 MetService and Niwa are forecasting an average to dry spring rather than an earlier prediction of a drier spring, and wetter weather in January and February with possible cyclones, but have advised there is little reliability with the long-range forecasts.

-Ian Maxwell, council's director of executive services, said extra water from the Waikato River and other sources, such as a dam in Papakura and a bore in Pukekohe, are providing an extra 40 million litres of water a day, but said "Auckland is not out of the woods yet".
+Ian Maxwell, council's director of executive services, said extra water from the Waikato River and other sources, such as a dam in Papakura and a bore in Pukekohe, were providing an extra 40 million litres of water a day, but "Auckland is not out of the woods yet".

 Brian Edwards, vice-president of the Exterior Cleaning Industry Association, urged councillors to ease the restrictions on the industry, saying they had led to business failures and job losses.